ztellman/automat/README.md

 ![](/docs/readme-10.png)

-Here we've interposed `(a/* a/any)` between each transition, which will happily accept 0 or more pages that don't match the expected pattern.
+Here we've interposed `(a/* a/any)` between each transition, which will happily accept zero or more pages that don't match the expected pattern.
 However, the data that represents our pages is likely more complicated than just a keyword.
 Likely it will be a map describing the URL, the page contents, and so on.

 In this case, we want to define the `:signal` when compiling the FSM, which is a function that takes the raw input, and returns the signal that will actually be matched on.
 In this case, let's assume that each pageview is represented by a map with a `:page-type` field that will contain `:cart`, `:checkout`, and others.
 Let's also assume that we want to keep track of the full data for the cart and checkout pages.